IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 identity/

-keypair.json # Ed25519 private key — read by delivery only; never log or share
+keypair.json # Ed25519 private key — read by scripts that sign; never log or share

 identity.json # Current signed identity document — read by all; written by network

-peers.md # Known peers, trust states, endpoints, last contact — written by reader + network; read by all
+peers.md # Known peers, trust states, endpoints, last contact — written by reader-postprocess + network; read by all

-inbox/ # Written by HTTP server; processed and cleared by reader
+inbox/ # Written by HTTP server; validated by reader-preprocess

 outbox/

-content/ # Authored content objects — written by author; drained by delivery
+content/ # Signed content objects — written by author-postprocess; fan-out by delivery

-replies/ # Reply envelopes — written by reader; drained by delivery
+replies/ # Pre-addressed reply envelopes — written by reader-postprocess; drained by delivery

-endorsements/ # Endorsement envelopes — written by reader; drained by delivery
+endorsements/ # Pre-addressed endorsement envelopes — written by reader-postprocess; drained by delivery

-network/ # Announce, subscribe, unsubscribe envelopes — written by network; drained by delivery
+network/ # Announce, subscribe, unsubscribe envelopes — written by network + reader-postprocess; drained by delivery

 failed/ # Delivery failures with retry metadata — written by delivery